biowpn/bioweapon/_posts/2026-01-25-mixing-n-phase-initialization.md

 But now this is *worse* that the `std::optional` approach in every way.
 And we haven't even mentioned exception safety: what if `Y`'s constructor/destructor throws?

-As far as Delay Construction goes, I think `std::optional` is the most sane solution.
+As far as delayed construction goes, I think `std::optional` is the most sane solution.